 When it comes to vehicle finance, taking out finance for someone else is called accommodation finance and even if you can afford it, it is forbidden - despite not actually being illegal.

 Accommodation finance is where a person takes out finance on behalf of someone else.
-For example, this could include a parent taking out a lease agreement on behalf of their son or daughter.
+For example, this could include a parent taking out a new car finance deal on behalf of their son or daughter.
 Put simply, if the person applying for car finance is not the main driver of the vehicle, then this is accommodation finance.